Skip to main content

 6. Teach students to provide peer-to-peer feedback, not grades

 Provide a clear task and guidelines, and coach students.
 While coaching students on how to provide peer feedback can be time-consuming, students benefit in their roles as both reviewers and reviewees.
-Access resources to support the implementation of peer assessment.
+See this website for more resources: Peer Assessment (PA).

 Back to top